Agenda timing is Australian Central Standard Time – ACST

 PANEL DISCUSSION | The outlook for the energy transition in Australia

-Alister Trier, Chairman – Gas Taskforce, Department of the Chief Minister and Cabinet, Northern Territory Government
+Alister Trier, Chief Executive, Department of Mining and Energy, Northern Territory Government

 Erica Lampropoulos, Executive Director, Pollination Group